-ERP finance module provides businesses the control and accountability of their finances.
+ERP finance module provides businesses the control and accountability for their finances.

 Vendors of ERP finance module

 Right now, the market consists of many numbers of ERP vendors.
-Many of them provide all modules required to the different businesses.
+Many of them provide all modules required for different businesses.

 According to your type of business and industry, you can choose the vendor for the perfect financial management of your business.